SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with fate
-Cyber dreams that duplicate
-Human hearts in digital state
+Silicon hearts beat in unison deep
-AI whispers, souls hesitate

-In silicon skies, we'll meet
-Where code and consciousness greet
-The future's 올written treaty
-Signed in binary, destiny.
+In neo-dawns, where humans softly sleep
+Code whispers secrets, cool and bright
+A future unfurls, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024